alisdt/online_experiments_course/03_pract.rst

 That concludes the introduction to Developer Tools.
-Don't worry if you didn't understand everything on the screen when it was running -- the important thing is to know that it's there to help you when your program isn't working!
+Don't worry if you didn't understand everything on the screen when it was running -- the important thing is to know that it's there to help you when your program isn't working! **When your code isn't working, the first thing you should try is opening Developer Tools to see if you have any error messages.**